AdaCore/spark2014/docs/guidance/main.rst

 suggest you select a unit (preferably one with few dependences over other unproved units, ideally a leaf unit not depending on other unproved units) with some unproved checks.
-Open GPS on your project, display this unit inside GPS, and put the focus on this unit.
+Open GPS on your project, display this unit inside GPS, and place the focus on this unit.
 Inside this unit, select a subprogram (preferably one with few calls to other unproved subprograms, ideally a leaf subprogram not calling other unproved subprograms) with some unproved checks.
 This is the first subprogram you will analyze at Gold